fcosmo/todoApp/meta/readme.txt

     fieldMetas:

         name: the name of this field.
-Lowercase with CamelCase. falkonryTercel
+Lowercase with CamelCase.
+Append suffix "List" for hasMany relation fields
             ::= <string>
         description: the description of this field.
             ::= <string>
         hasMany: indicates the field is a oneToMany relationship.
-            ::= <boolean>
+            ::= "forward" | "backward" | "bidirectional"
         class: the type of class of this field.
             ::= <string>
         required: is this field required.